 What can I do if Netflix is lagging on Windows 10?

-First, before you try any solutions, be sure that your internet connection is stable and there are no similar problems in other apps.
+Before you try any solutions, you should make sure that your Internet connection is stable and there are no similar problems in other apps.

-Solution 1 – Restart your modem/wireless router
+Restart your modem/wireless router

 Sometimes, your router can cause certain problems with the internet connection and that could affect Netflix, as well.

-- Unplug your router.
+- Unplug your router

-After the router reconnects, check the network connection on your PC.
-If the connection is good, see if Netflix is still lagging.
+If your connection is good, you can check if Netflix is still lagging.
 If it is, move on to the next solution.

-If you are using a VPN or a proxy, try disabling them.
-Sometimes VPNs can affect your internet connection speed and this could lead to lagging issues in Netflix.
+For instance, sometimes VPNs can affect your internet connection speed and this could lead to lagging issues in Netflix.

 After disabling your VPN or proxy, the lag in Netflix should be gone.